giacomos97/PhenographProject/README.md

 ## Pre-requisites
 To run this code, install in your environment the following libraries.
 `anndata scanpy numpy pandas pathlib plotly datetime configparser uuid`

+## Testing
+To perform the testing routine, when in the main directory of this project run `pytest testing.py`
+in your python terminal.
+The following tests will be performed:
+- *test_source_data_reading*: verify proper functionality of I/O functions
+- *test_clustering_reproducibility*: verify whether two identical executions of the clustering process provide the same result
+- *test_clustering_reliability* : verify proper functionality of clustering process by comparing results with the expected outcome

 ## How to run the code
 Following these instructions you may run the code without performing any adaptation.
 Verify that your input data is structured as expected, and tune the [configuration.txt](./configuration.txt) file according to your needs.